Irijok/student-performance-classification/README.md

 ## b.
 Dataset Description

-The dataset used for this project is the **Student Performance dataset** (`por2.csv`), containing information related to students' academic, demographic, family, social, and lifestyle characteristics.
+The dataset used for this project is the **Student Performance dataset** (`por2_1.csv`) (can also be por2.csv), containing information related to students' academic, demographic, family, social, and lifestyle characteristics.

 ### Dataset Statistics